s0/teaching-resources/python/space_shooter/lesson/index.md

   <div class="title">Task</div>
   <div class="message-inner">
-    Create a new python file called <code>game.py</code> in your python text editor, enter the following code, and save the file.
+    Create a new python file called <code>game.py</code> in your python text editor, enter the following code, and save the file <strong>in the folder you just created</strong>.
   </div>
 </div>